SpektraSystems/Red-Hat-Modernize-Apps/lab4.md

 mvn clean package
 ~~~~

-or use the command `build` in the command palette.

-> /!\ Make sure that you select a file in the directory inventory when running this command.

 You should see a **BUILD SUCCESS** in the build logs.

 ## Test Locally

-Using the Thorntail maven plugin (predefined in `pom.xml`), you can conveniently run the application locally and test the endpoint.
+Using the Thorntail (ex-WildFly Swarm) maven plugin (predefined in pom.xml), you can conveniently run the application locally and test the endpoint by entering the following command in the CodeReady Workspaces Terminal window:
 ~~~sh
 mvn wildfly-swarm:run
 ~~~

-or use the command `run-thorntail` in the command palette.

-> /!\ Make sure that you select a file in the directory inventory when running this command.

 > As an uber-jar, it could also be run with `java -jar target/inventory-1.0-SNAPSHOT-swarm.jar` but you don't need to do this now